cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

 3. Choose your project type.
     1. Select ‘**Chemical**’ if your data has structural information (contains 2D molecular structures or SMILES).
     2. Select ‘**Inventory**’ if your data contains no structural information.
 4. Add a custom field.
 Custom fields are the data you wish to be catalogued for each entry and can be anything you want (location, names, etc).
+There are a number of options available here:
     + a) The name of your field (text characters only).
     + b) Make this field compulsory – it must be filled in to allow data to be saved.
     + c) Choose a field type appropriate to the data you’re submitting.